 During this time we are still issuing work permits to our students.
-Please print out the following document.
+Please print out the Work Permit Application.

 - Students complete the top portion